richarddushime/The-Dart-Playground/README.md

 The goal of this project is to help anyone (of any level) contribute to an open source project during the hacktoberfest.

-### Purpose of this project is to implement a playground for beginner developers to practice with dart and solve data structures.
+### Purpose of this project is to implement a playground for developers to practice with dart and solve data structures.

 Therefore feel free to contribute if:
 1. you are a beginner, mid or senior level Flutter Developer